The Reign of Terror (Doctor Who): Commercial releases

-In print

 A novelisation of this serial, written by Ian Marter, was published in hardback by W. H. Allen in March 1987, with artwork by Tony Masero.
 The paperback version was published by Target Books in August 1987.
 An audio version of this serial was released on CD by BBC Audio in February 2006, with Ford providing linking narration and an interview.
 This was later included in The Lost TV Episodes: Collection 1 box set in August 2010, alongside an additional CD with interviews and original camera scripts.

-Home media

 The serial was released on VHS by BBC Video in November 2003, containing the four existing episodes of The Reign of Terror alongside unreleased episodes of The Faceless Ones and The Web of Fear.
 2 Entertain released the serial on DVD in January 2013, with animation of the missing episodes by Theta Sigma and Big Finish Productions; the release featured several special features, including audio commentary and documentaries.
 Ian Jane of DVD Talk praised the detail of the animation.
+The Reign of Terror added to BBC iPlayer on 1 November 2023 alongside most other serials.